Overhead Cable-Free Trams

 Sources

-19 Responses to “Overhead Cable-Free Trams”
+19 replies on “Overhead Cable-Free Trams”

 The PRIMOVE system is an interesting and thought provoking concept that could have ramifications way, way beyond its current envisioned implementation in light rail transport.
 For instance, electric buses could use such an energy source provided they can be driven in a reasonable straight line over the induction cable.
 There is one manufacturer that is interested in using the cable for both power extraction and as a guidance mechanism for rubber tired electric transit.
 And if buses work, why not extend the “consumers” to private electric vehicles.
 This has social implications.
 The authority installing the cable becomes a common service provider, selling electrical energy to individuals.
 There are many legal and liability issues that would confront a City administration on an electrical supplier in such a scheme.